mater-coder/config-server-repositroy/README.md

-This project containing configurations of microservices
+This project is containing configurations of microservices